Hannah Buckling

-Personal
+Personal life

 Buckling was born on 3 June 1992 in Sydney, but calls Mosman, New South Wales her hometown.
 Her grandfather represented Wales as a member of the Wales School Boy team in rugby union.
 She attended Wenona Girls School located in North Sydney, New South Wales.
-She is currently working on a Bachelor of Science at the University of Sydney.
+She received her Bachelor of Science at the University of Sydney in 2014.
+Due to the COVID-19 pandemic and the postponement of the 2020 Tokyo Olympics, she was able to return to her studies at the Sydney Medical Program to continue her post-graduate medical degree.
 She is 177 cm tall, weights 75 kg and is right handed.

 Water polo

 Buckling prefers to wear cap number six and plays in the centre back position.
 She started playing water polo as a twelve-year-old in Year 7 at Wenona Girls School.
 In 2011, she was named a Sydney Uni Sport & Fitness/St Andrew's College Foundation Awards winner because of her water polo.
 She has a water polo scholarship from the New South Wales Institute of Sport.

 Club and state representative teams

 When she was Buckling, she joined the Sydney Northern Beaches Breakers water polo team who continue to be her water polo club.
 One of her club teammates was another future national team member, Emily Scott.
 Buckling gave Scott advice related to future planning for water polo playing.
 While playing the sport casually on school and club level, she got a new coach at the Breakers, Jamie Ryan.
-Ryan helped elevate Buckling's intensity at practice and become a more serious player.
+Jamie Ryan helped elevate Buckling's intensity at practice and become a more serious player.
 In 2007, she was a member of the New South Wales development squad and competed on the 2007 16 & Under National Championships Girls where she scored 15 goals in the competition.
 In 2008, she again represented New South Wales at the 2008 16 & Under National Championships Girls where she scored 13 goals.
 At the 18 & Under National Championships Girls in 2008, she scored only 8 goals.
-In 2009, at the 18 & Under Girls National Championship and a member of the New South Wales side, she scored 8 goals.
-That same year, as a member of New South Wales team at the 20 & Under National Championships Junior Women, she scored 8 goals.
+In 2009, at the 18 & Under Girls National Championship and as a member of the New South Wales side, she scored 8 goals.
+That same year, as a member of the New South Wales team at the 20 & Under National Championships Junior Women, she scored 8 goals.
 In 2010, she scored 18 goals in the 18 & Under Girls National Championship and 6 goals in the 20 & Under National Championships Junior Women.
 In 2011, she scored 8 goals in the 20 & Under Junior Women National Championships.
 That year, her team finished second at the Perth, Western Australia held event.
 In 2011, her training consisted of going to the pool every morning, and doing training at the gym three times a week.
 During the summer, she would compete in up to three games a week.
 During the winter, she would compete in an average of one game a week.